About Me

 In terms of the actual content on here, you can expect the following:

 Curious about the name?
 I would be too!
-But there aren’t any exciting stories behind it, I just love cats (who doesn’t?).
+But there aren’t any exciting stories behind it, I just love Cats (who doesn’t?).
 After a lot of brainstorming, I finally came up with ‘Travelling Tabby’ for the blogs name.

-I designed the logo myself, and even tried to make it look like my old cat, Star.
+I designed the logo myself, and even tried to make it look like my old Cat, Star.
 She sadly passed away in 2018, so in a way this blog is also a nice way to remember her. 🙂 (That’s Star below, with her Panda!)

 Star, the cat!
 Happily resting with her Panda friend